-Ethnography most commonly describes a core methodological tool in anthropology, but it is also an epistemological tool that anthropologists employ in positioning ourselves and others in the 'field 'of research.
+Ethnography most commonly describes a core methodological tool in anthropology, but it is also an epistemological tool that anthropologists employ in positioning ourselves and others in the 'field' of research.
 In this module, we will explore changing attitudes to research methods in anthropology and use key examples to foreshadow preparations for student research proposals.
-We will read some classic ethnographic texts while considering a range of methodological problems: entry to the 'field', data collection, inter-subjective dimensions of fieldwork experience.
-Moreover, students will be encouraged to think more broadly about new territories of ethnographic endeavour such as ethnography in corporate encounters, sensory ethnography and current approaches to gathering, writing and disseminating knowledge.
-Student participation and peer discussion will be expected in all sessions.
+We will examine some classic and contemporary ethnographic works while considering a range of methodological problems: entry to the 'field', data collection, inter-subjective dimensions of fieldwork experience.
+Moreover, students will be encouraged to think more broadly about new territories of ethnographic endeavour such as ethnography in corporate encounters, visual, digital and sensory ethnography and current approaches to gathering, producing and disseminating knowledge.

-AN677 Graduate Seminar in Anthropology I // AN678 Graduate Seminar in Anthropology II
+AN678 Graduate Seminar in Anthropology II

-These seminars are designed as space for postgraduate students (MA and Ph.D. students) to develop their research projects in discussion with visiting scholars and Anthropology Department academic staff.
-Weekly meetings will consist of: 1) seminars in which visiting scholars present their research; 2) discussions with visiting scholars about the relevance of their work to the students 'own research and to the current state of the field; 3) presentations and discussions of students 'work in progress under the guidance of Anthropology Department academic staff.
+This seminar is designed as space for postgraduate students (MA and Ph.D. students) to develop their research projects in discussion with visiting scholars and Anthropology Department academic staff.
+Regular meetings will consist of: 1) seminars in which visiting scholars present their research; 2) discussions with visiting scholars about the relevance of their work to the students 'own research and to the current state of the field; 3) presentations and discussions of students 'work in progress under the guidance of Anthropology Department academic staff.